Berberer/python-experimenter/README.md

 ```
 With such a configuration the experimenter would connect to the `experiments` database, check if the `test` table exists, and create if otherwise.

+Currently only `MYSQL` is supported for `db.type`, but other types can easily be integrated by extending `python_experimenter/database_handler.py`.

-Afterwards, it looks up in the table which combinations of the key-fields x and y are not created yet and reserve the missing combination for this instance.
+After checking for an existing table and possibly creating a new one, it looks up in the table which combinations of the key-fields x and y are not created yet and reserve the missing combination for this instance.
 For example, if the combination x=2 and y=4 is missing from the table, it will call the custom experiment function and persist the computed result-fields in a new database row.

 Such a custom experiment function for the multiplication and addition example could look like this: